Preparation for Group Assignment#

 Suppose we are interested in studying continents, but we only have country-level data like the country dataset included in geopandas.
 We can easily convert this to a continent-level dataset.

-world = gpd.read_file(gpd.datasets.get_path("naturalearth_lowres"))
+world = gpd.read_file("https://naciscdn.org/naturalearth/110m/cultural/ne_110m_admin_0_countries.zip")

 world.head(3)

-continents = world.dissolve(by="continent").geometry
+continents = world.dissolve(by="CONTINENT").geometry

 continents.plot();